 Want to present your research at a future Café Academique?

-If you would like to present your work to a multi-disciplinary and supportive audience, please get in touch with Dr Katryna Kalawsky via email and provide the following information:
+To present your work to a multi-disciplinary and supportive audience, please get in touch with Dr Katryna Kalawsky via email and provide the following information:

 - Year of study